agkozak/polyglot/README.md

 ## Kubernetes Integration

-If you are using Polyglot Prompt with `bash` or `zsh`, you may add the Kubernetes context and namespace to your prompt using the add-on package [polyglot-kube-ps1](https://github.com/agkozak/polyglot-kube-ps1).
+If you are using Polyglot Prompt with `bash` or `zsh`, you may add the Kubernetes context and namespace to your prompt with the add-on package [polyglot-kube-ps1](https://github.com/agkozak/polyglot-kube-ps1).

 ## Enabling `vi` editing mode in `zsh` and `bash`